sandialabs/chama/documentation/impact.rst

 The example shows that Scenario S1 was detected by Sensor A at time 30 (units of time depend on the transport simulation).
-Scenario S1 was also detected by Sensor B and time 30 and Sensor C at times 20, 30 and 40.
+Scenario S1 was also detected by Sensor B and time 30 and Sensor C at times 10, 20, 30 and 40.
 Scenario S2 was detected by Sensors A, B, and C. Scenario S3 was detected by Sensors A, B, and C. Sensor D did not detect any scenarios.

 This information can be used directly to optimization a sensor layout that maximizes coverage.
 To optimize a sensor layout that minimizes detection time, each detected scenario-sensor pair must be represented by a single detection time.
-This can be obtained by taking the minimum, mean, median, etc. from the list of detection times.
+This can be obtained by taking the minimum, mean, or median from the list of detection times.

 Extract the minimum detection time: